renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 Below, some more detailed information:

+#### For samples

 * "Slice": shows you which slice is currently selected
 * "Pos": shows you the frame (position in sample) of the slice and/or root sample

-Click the small 'gear' button to show tool options:

-* "Auto-start tool": will launch the tool when Renoise starts/on a new song
-* "Show UI on auto-start": will display the dialog when auto-starting
+#### For phrases

+* "Phrase": shows you which phrase has been detected
+* "Sxx" : shows you the "internal" line + delay of the phrase at this position

 ### Navigation panel

 * Left/right arrows: allows you to navigate between columns and tracks
-* Previous/next buttons: detect and move cursor to other notes in the song
+* Previous/next buttons: detect and move cursor to other notes/lines in the song

-### Slice panel
+### Options panel

-This panel contains options for the slicing process.
+This panel contains all options for SliceMate

+#### Slice Options

 * Insert note: inserts a note in the pattern every time the sample is sliced
 * Quantize note: make sure notes are always on a line [1]
 * Propagate VOL/PAN: when inserting a note, use the volume and panning from the previous one

-[1]: You can record non-quantized ("precise") sliced notes by disabling this feature.
+> [1]: You can record non-quantized ("precise") sliced notes by disabling this feature.
 Do the slicing while playing, with the pattern-editor cursor set to follow playback.

+#### Selection

 These options deal with selections, as the cursor position changes: